 If you are of Serbian descent, you should pay close attention.
 While Serbia is not part of the EU or the Schengen Area, it offers a dynamic economy, inexpensive living, and all the amenities you could want.

-Moreover, its passport, which scores a solid B+ grading in the Sovereign Research Passport Index, offers the bearer visa-free access to 123 countries, including China, Russia, Japan, the Schengen Area, and Turkey.
+Moreover, its passport, which scores a solid B+ grading in the Sovereign Man Passport Index, offers the bearer visa-free access to 123 countries, including China, Russia, Japan, the Schengen Area, and Turkey.

 The country’s ancestry program at a glance

 According to the Serbian Citizenship Law, you become a Serbian citizen by origin if:

 - Both of your parents were citizens of Serbia during your birth, OR

 - Only one parent was a citizen of Serbia during your birth, AND you were born in Serbia.

 If you were born abroad to only one Serbian parent, you can still become a citizen, but there will be an extra step to take — before you turn 23, you need to register as a citizen of Serbia in one of its overseas consulates.